wyfo/apischema/docs/performance_and_benchmark.md

 *apischema* is quite optimized and can perform better than using `default` fallback, as shown in the following example:

-.
-That's why passthrough optimization should be used wisely.

 ```python
 {!vs_default.py!}
 ```

-!!! note
-    The example above doesn't even use `serialization_method` with `pass_through`, or `serialization_default`, and is still slower.
+That's why passthrough optimization should be used wisely.

 ## Benchmark